Cultivation of Specialized Academic Abilities & Creativities

 (Please refer to Tables 7-1 and 7-2 in the Study Guide)

 Students present research results and evaluate and determine research directions via discussions at the Super Smart Society Global Forum.
-This forum is organized by the Super Smart Society Promotion Consortium, and leading researchers from around the world, including on overseas advisors, are invited.
+This forum is organized by Tokyo Tech Academy for Super Smart Society, and leading researchers from around the world, including on overseas advisors, are invited.

 3）Global off-campus project